-Household waste management, which is constantly increasing, is a problem that concerns us all.
-Raising a few chickens will allow you to significantly reduce the volume of your organic waste, as a hen can consume nearly 150kg of it per year!
+Backyard poultry farming can be managed by feeding household waste management, which is constantly increasing, is a problem that concerns us all.
+Raising a few chickens will allow you to significantly reduce the volume of your organic waste, as a hen can consume nearly 150kg organic waste of it per year.

-You can enhance their meals with ripe fruits such as bananas, pears and melon, strawberries, tomatoes, and vegetables: salads, endives, dandelions, carrot tops, radishes… You can also distribute freshly cut grass from the garden.
+You can enhance their meals with fruits and vegetables which are not edible to human beings You can also distribute freshly cut grass from the garden.
 The peelings of your unprocessed fruits and vegetables can be given but it is not what they prefer.
 Avoid raw potatoes and citrus fruits.

-It will be necessary to make sure to remove all the remains that the end of the day, so you avoid attracting pests (rats, mice, insects), but also avoid digestive disorders related to fermented foods.
-Hens are ready to eat almost anything you have to offer (rest of pizza, caramel cream, roast chicken carcass…).
-Even if you can give them some leftovers they will love (rice, paste, salad), make sure however that they do not become ‘leftover bins’; their health could suffer.
+Make sure to remove all the remains that the end of the day toaviod attracting pests (rats, mice, insects), but also avoid digestive disorders related to fermented foods.
+Make sure however that they do not become ‘leftover bins’; their health could suffer.